chaitanya-aaa/ServiceNow_Project_SmartBridge/README.md

 > 📌 Note:
 > - The demo video is uploaded inside the `Video Demo` folder of this repository.
 > - If the video does not preview directly on GitHub, click **Download** to view it locally.

 ---

+## 📌 Conclusion

+This project successfully demonstrates how to import, structure, and secure data in ServiceNow using industry-standard practices.
+By integrating data transformation, dot-walking, and ACL-based security, we ensured both **data integrity and controlled accessibility**, making the system reliable and secure for enterprise-level usage.

+---